FBI sees growing Russian hacker interest in US energy firms

 On Monday, the White House said there was “evolving intelligence” indicating that Russia was considering launching cyberattacks against critical infrastructure in the U.S. Anne Neuberger, the White House’s deputy national security adviser for cyber and emerging technologies, expressed frustration at a White House press briefing that some critical infrastructure entities have failed to fix known software flaws that could be exploited by Russian hackers.

-The advisory says that though the FBI recognizes that scanning activity is common, the IP addresses have been associated with the “active exploitation of a foreign victim, which resulted in destruction of the victim’s systems.”
+The advisory says that though the FBI recognizes that scanning activity is common, the IP addresses are associated with cyber actors who have previously “conducted destructive cyber activity against foreign critical infrastructure.”
+In this instance, the advisory said, the scanning activity “likely indicates early stages of reconnaisance.”

 Bleiberg reported from Dallas.